 Are your URLs (Uniform Resource Locators) pretty?
 An example of an “ugly” URL is www.example.com/p=4672.
 Your website is a landing page of information and should be organized as such.
 You should give your URLs meaningful structures that make sense to users.
 For example, one-400.com/contact leads to our website’s contact form.
 This information is clearly stated by the URL and is simple to say in case a client wants to refer our website verbally.
 URL structure also helps slightly with SEO rankings, as they verify the content on a given page is related to the title and copy.
 If you plan on reworking your existing URLs, you will need to do 301 Redirects from your old pages to the new URLs.

 301 Redirects alert a server that the location or name of a URL has changed.
 These are very important for overall website health, especially if you are changing anything on site.
 Imagine you change your blog structure, and this affects your URL structure.
 You may not think much about it but later realize every previous link to your blog is now broken.
 This is frustrating to a user and will lead to a high abandon rate.
 The process of writing 301 Redirects is performed on a website server level.
 Once you have added the 301 code to your website, when a user lands on the old or broken URL, the code redirects them to the new page as determined by the webmaster.
 Below is an image example of this process from Moz.
 There are many online resources to help you learn how to write 301 Redirects, or if you prefer, you can outsource this process to professionals.
 Re-writing Redirects is a fairly technical process that can have major traffic and user experience implications, so unless you have a technical background, you may want to leave the task to an expert.

 Thanks for reading our website guide.
-If you have any questions feel free to place them in the comments section below or reach out to us directly.
+If you have any questions about legal websites design feel free to place them in the comments section below or reach out to us directly.